redis/redis/deps/linenoise/README.markdown

 * History handling.
 * Completion.
 * About 1,100 lines of BSD license source code.
+* Only uses a subset of VT100 escapes (ANSI.SYS compatible).

 ## Can a line editing library be 20k lines of code?